Skip to main content

 Step 2: Place a drop or two of hydrogen peroxide in the water to oxygenate it.

-Step 3: Trim off any roots that look like they’re rotting or dying (as they could affect the other roots).
+Step 3: Carefully trim off any roots that look like they’re rotting or dying (as they could impact the other roots).

 Step 4: Be careful not to damage any roots while you’re rinsing off the soil.